-The Renewal Corporation may apply EPA and California Department of Pesticide Regulation approved herbicides to control the spread of Invasive Exotic Vegetation (IEV) in the California Terrestrial and Wildlife Management Plan Boundary, as needed.
-The Renewal Corporation will apply all EPA and California Department of Pesticide Regulation approved herbicides according to labeling directions.
-The Reservoir Area Management Plan identifies the Renewal Corporation's management measures (using Best Management Practices) to avoid impacts to special status species.
-Please refer to that plan for additional information.
+The Renewal Corporation may apply herbicides approved by BLM, EPA and California Department of Pesticide Regulation to control the spread of IEV in the California Terrestrial and Wildlife Management Plan Boundary, as needed.
+The Renewal Corporation will comply with all requirements set forth in both the USFWS and National Marine Fisheries Service Biological Opinions regarding the application of herbicides and will apply all BLM, EPA and California Department of Pesticide Regulation approved herbicides according to labeling directions.
+The Reservoir Area Management Plan identifies the management measures related to herbicide application that will be undertaken by the Renewal Corporation to avoid impacts to special status species.
+See Appendix C of the Reservoir Area Management Plan for a list of the BMPs related to Herbicide Application that will be implemented by the Renewal Corporation.